-Kawasaki was the first manufacturer to bring the disc brake to the mainstream dirt bike market with the KX125 and KX250, but a small English manufacturer named Cotton brought a cable operated front disc brake model out in the ’70s.
+Kawasaki was the first manufacturer to bring the disc brake to the mainstream dirt bike market back in 1982 with the KX125 and KX250, but a small English manufacturer named Cotton brought a cable operated front disc brake model out in the ’70s.

 Disc brakes didn’t start being seen on the rear until a few years later as it was thought that drums were sufficient due to a heavy reliance on the front brake.